VIGOR: VIdeo Geometry-Oriented Reward for Temporal Generative Alignment: Geometry-Guided Preference Alignment

 For offline optimization, a dataset must first be constructed using the reward signal to selectively curate or annotate samples.
 We construct our \textbf{GB3DV-25k} dataset as follows: Given a fixed set of random seeds $\{s_i\}_{i=0}^N$ and condition vector $c$, we generate a video set via video diffusion $x_0 = G_{\theta}(z_i, c), z_i \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ where $z_i$ is the Gaussian noise generated with seed $s_i$.
 We then leverage the proposed geometry-based reward as evaluator $r_{geo}$ to assess the videos.
 To magnify the geometric difference signal across videos, we pick the best and worst samples for each prompt and construct the $(x_0^w,x_0^l)$ pair as our preference data.

-\subsubsection{Supervised Fine-Tuning}
+\subsubsection{Supervised Fine-Tuning.}

 The most direct way to leverage a reward signal is to perform supervised fine-tuning (SFT) in the reward-selected dataset $\mathcal{D^*}$.
-In this setting, we adopt a LoRA-based parameter-efficient fine-tuning (PEFT) scheme on the video generator and train the model $v_\theta$ using the same diffusion/flow matching objective:
+In this setting, we adopt LoRA~\cite{hu2021lora}, a parameter-efficient fine-tuning (PEFT) approach, on the video generator and train the model $v_\theta$ using the same diffusion/flow matching objective:

-\subsubsection{DPO with Geometric Preference}
+\subsubsection{DPO with Geometric Preference.}

 Direct Preference Optimization (DPO) is an offline reinforcement learning method that aligns the policy using pairwise preferences under the Bradley--Terry model.
 It leverages preference comparisons to directly optimize the policy without requiring a globally normalized reward function.
 Given preference pairs $(x_0^w, x_0^l)$, the geometric preference DPO optimizes the parameters $\theta$ via: